Why this city is sending grocery workers $1,000 checks

 The measure makes Oxnard the latest city on the West Coast to institute hazard pay for essential workers, after companies canceled the benefit early in the pandemic.

-Cities like Long Beach and Oakland in California and Seattle passed mandates that companies reinstate a hazard bonus for front line workers, usually about $4 to $5 an hour extra, following a spike in coronavirus cases and outcry from worker advocates and unions.
-Those measures drew sharp pushback from business groups and grocery chains like Kroger, which closed some stores down in response.
+Cities like Long Beach and Oakland in California and Seattle passed mandates that companies reinstate a hazard bonus for front-line workers, usually about $4 to $5 an hour extra, following a spike in coronavirus cases and outcry from worker advocates and unions.
+Those measures drew sharp pushback from business groups and grocery chains like Kroger, which closed some stores in response.

 In March, a federal judge dismissed a lawsuit filed by grocery industry groups against the city of Seattle over the ordinance.

-Oxnard council members had explored those types of mandates but decided to use federal funds once they realized there was a mechanism in the stimulus law for doing such a thing, according to a councilman Bryan MacDonald.
+Oxnard council members had explored those types of mandates but decided to use federal funds once they realized there was a mechanism in the stimulus law for doing such a thing, according to a councilman, Bryan MacDonald.

-Oxnard’s decision avoids the bitter confrontation between grocery store companies and officials that have taken place in other cities.
-It will also be quicker to institute and reach more workers, like those smaller stores, officials said.
+Oxnard’s decision avoids the confrontation between grocery store companies and officials that have taken place in other cities.
+It will also be quicker to institute and reach more workers, like those in smaller stores, officials said.

-“This was a good alternative to reach many more people, because had we done an ordinance, we probably would have looked at doing some of these chain retail stores that have at least two hundred employees,” said Vianey Lopez, the councilwoman who proposed the measure.
+“This was a good alternative to reach many more people, because had we done an ordinance, we probably would have looked at doing some of these chain retail stores that have at least 200 employees,” said Vianey Lopez, the councilwoman who proposed the measure.

 The proposal also drew the support of MacDonald, the lone Republican on the city council, who said he heard from grocery companies that they did not have issues with it.

-“If we’re going to use federal money that they’re giving to us to restart programs and the economy, or say thank you to the front line workers, because grocery stores can’t just close and leave people hungry — philosophically, I am OK with that,” he said.
+“If we’re going to use federal money that they’re giving to us to restart programs and the economy, or say thank you to the front-line workers, because grocery stores can’t just close and leave people hungry — philosophically, I am okay with that,” he said.

-Lopez said city officials had not determined yet how it would disperse the bonus.
+Lopez said city officials had not determined yet how Oxnard would disburse the bonus.

 Kroger did not respond to a request for comment.

-Labor leaders have hailed the effort, estimating that at least 750 workers in Oxnard would be eligible for the bonus.
-They are pushing for other cities to follow their model, as well.
+Labor leaders have hailed the effort, estimating at least 750 workers in Oxnard would be eligible for the bonus.
+They are pushing for other cities to follow the model, as well.

-“Essential workers in grocery stores and pharmacies have bravely put their health at risk daily throughout the pandemic to ensure our families have the food, essential supplies, and vaccine access we need,” said Marc Perrone, the president of the United Food and Commercial Workers, in a statement.
+“Essential workers in grocery stores and pharmacies have bravely put their health at risk daily throughout the pandemic to ensure our families have the food, essential supplies, and vaccine access we need,” said Marc Perrone, the president of the United Food and Commercial Workers International Union, in a statement.
 “The UFCW is urging all governors and local leaders in all 50 states to follow Oxnard’s lead by ensuring this state pandemic aid is used to provide covid premium pay and recognize the extraordinary sacrifices made by those on the front lines.”

 Becky Ayala, who is employed by Von’s grocery as a barista at an in-house Starbucks, said the money was a welcome bonus after the constant pressures of the last year.
 Ayala’s paycheck supports her 73-year-old brother, who is sick with cancer, her daughter and a granddaughter.
 Ayala had been terrified of bringing home the virus to her brother.
-She never got covid, but said she saw a lot of workers come down ill.
+She never got covid but said she saw a lot of workers come down ill.

 She said she would use the money to help pay for her brother’s medical treatments and catch up on other household expenses.